We Provide Transitional Housing for Women and Their Children

 Keith graduated from Smith College School of Social Work in 2002.
 He is a Licensed Independent Clinical Social Worker (LICSW).
 Keith has worked in Human Services for over 16 years.
 He is currently a senior program manager at Behavioral Health Network.
 Keith is a partner with The City Church.
 Keith loves sports and volunteers as a coach for his son’s baseball team.
 He lives in Wilbraham with his wife Shannon and their two children.

-Mike grew up the in local area and attends Pilgrim Covenant Church in Granby CT with his wife, they have 3 children and 6 grandchildren.
+Mike grew up in the Pioneer Valley and attends Pilgrim Covenant Church in Granby, CT with his wife, Jennifer.
+Mike has 3 children and 6 grandchildren.
 Mike has been in sales/sales management in the hardware building materials industry for 30+ years both in USA and Canada with GE and Stanley Hardware.
 He is a former member of the board of directors of the Cromwell Children’s Home.
-He has also been involved with World Gospel Outreach for a number of years and has led 16 medical mission trips to Tegucigalpa Honduras providing free medical dental and eye care as well as pouring concrete floors in homes in the barrios.
+He has also been involved with World Gospel Outreach for a number of years and has led 16 medical mission trips to Tegucigalpa, Honduras providing free medical dental and eye care as well as pouring concrete floors in homes in the barrios.

 Resident Mission Person